Home >> Meditation >> Basic Procedures for Alternate Nostril Breathing

 NADI SHODHANAM

-This pranayama is called Nadi Shodhanam.
+This Pranayama is called Nadi Shodhanam.
 It should be done at least twice a day, morning and evening.
 It can also be practiced in the middle of the day on an empty stomach (the mid-day pattern is determined by which nostril is active and which is passive at the time of practice).
-It's practiced in a cross-legged position, with asanas and relaxation performed beforehand.
+This is practiced after asanas and relaxation is over with.
+Make sure you sit in a comfortable cross-legged position.

 E= exhale I= inhale